timojuez/hificon/README.md

 ### Server Software
 You can implement an own protocol and start the server by running `python3 -m hificon.telnet_server --listen-host 0.0.0.0 --listen-port 23 --target PROTOCOL_MODULE.CLASS`

-The switch `-e` starts a dummy server for testing.
+If the prefix `emulator:` is being added to `--target`, a dummy server will be run for testing.
 You can connect to it using the clients mentioned above.

 ## Development